James Strong (college president): Biography

 Ordained as Congregationalist minister, he preached first in Brodhead, Wisconsin for two years, and then in Faribault, Minnesota beginning in 1865.
 The Congregational Church in Minnesota had established a college in the nearby town of Northfield in 1866, and in 1870, Strong was invited to become its first president.
 Initially, Strong declined the position, since the college's outlook seemed poor.
 Northfield College had few students in its preparatory academy, and up until that fall, no students in its college department.
 It was operating out of an old hotel, the construction of its new building stalled due to inadequate materials and a lack of funds.
 The trustees were convinced Strong was the man to provide the leadership to improve the college's reputation and financial status, so they made him a more generous offer and this time he accepted.

 Strong's first challenge was to secure adequate funding for the school.
 He travelled to Boston to seek contributors.
 While riding with an acquaintance, a Mr. White, the carriage in which they rode was struck by an express train.
 White was killed outright, and Strong suffered serious injuries.
-New spread that Strong had been killed.
+News spread that Strong had been killed.
 Strong had recently visited William Carleton, a wealthy manufacturer in Charlestown, Massachusetts, and Carleton and his companion Susan Willis had promised a contribution of $1,500 and a new piano.
 Upon learning of Strong's seemingly miraculous escape from death, Carleton was reportedly so moved that he concluded Strong had been saved for some greater purpose.
 Carleton thereupon made a donation to the college of $50,000, the largest contribution to a western college at the time.
 The grateful trustees of the college renamed the school in Carleton's honor.

 Strong's tenure as President of Carleton College lasted over three decades.
 Under his leadership, the college's endowment, campus, faculty, and student body all grew considerably, and Carleton ranked among the foremost colleges of the upper Midwest.
 He retired in 1903.

 Dr. Strong was active in the Congregational Church, serving in almost every National Council from 1865 onward.
 He served as president of the Congregational Home Missionary Society of Minnesota from 1872 to 1895.